RISX: ICMR (Re)Insurance Specialty Index

 Specialty (re)insurance is a discrete and important subset of both non-life insurance and wider financial services.
 A selected group of global (re)insurance carriers offer specialty (re)insurance, most of them underwrite a wide portfolio of risks to achieve diversification and capital efficiency.
 That’s why there is no standardised classification of such companies.

 The centre of the global specialty (re)insurance syndication is the Lloyd’s of London marketplace.
 The performance of Lloyd’s is seen as a benchmark for the industry.
 Businesses operating at Lloyd’s all report their accounts in a consistent, prescribed way, facilitating analysis and making Lloyd’s a fractal of the global specialty (re)insurance industry.
-Furthermore, Lloyd’s has announced detailed ESG reporting requirements to be implemented across the market from 2023.
+Furthermore, Lloyd’s publish their progress towards the United Nations Sustainable Development Goals: http://www.lloyds.com/sustainability.

 The RISX index is based on the listed companies that participate in Lloyd’s, which account for over ⅔ of Lloyd’s premium, and underwrite over 25% of all global non-life (re)insurance premiums (c.USD 500Bn part of USD 1.8Trn annually).